 When you have a new lock installed, you may want the locksmith to make extra copies of your new keys (or even old ones for existing locks).
-This service is relatively inexpensive — just $1 to $4 on average per regular key — but can cost $3 to $20 on average for special keys.
+This service is relatively inexpensive — just $1-$4 per regular key and $3-$20 for special keys.

 Advanced lock systems

 If you often find yourself — or your children — locked out of the house, an easy solution is installing a high-tech lock system that uses Bluetooth, a passcode or biometrics to unlock a door.
-Installing an advanced lock system usually costs anywhere from $100 to $500, on average, depending on the type of system, the complexity of the technology, and the time it takes to install.
+Installing an advanced lock system usually costs anywhere from $100-$500, depending on the type of system, the complexity of the technology and the time it takes to install.

-Because being locked out of your car or even your home can be a dangerous situation, make sure you're aware of your surroundings, know your location, and follow these general precautions, especially if you're stuck in a remote area or on the side of a highway:
+Because being locked out of your car or your home can be a dangerous situation, make sure you're aware of your surroundings, know your location and follow these general precautions — especially if you're stuck in a remote area or on the side of a highway: